DWA Volunteer Membership and Benefits

 Volunteers at DWA come from a range of careers and locations.
 They are full-time, part-time employees, students, retirees and semi-retirees.
 However, they all have one thing in common – the desire to share their love of snowsports through guiding people with a disability to ski and snowboard.

-Volunteer Membership
+Volunteer Associate Membership

 Associate membership is for those wanting to volunteer to support our members in finding their freedom on snow.
-If that’s you then you are in the right place.
+If that’s you, then you are in the right place.
 DWA offers a range of volunteer opportunities, ranging from adaptive snowsport guides, to board and committee members as well as a range of other roles aimed to harness the skills and experiences of our volunteers to support our programs.

 DWA deeply values its volunteers and aims to provide a safe, inclusive and supportive environment for training, mentoring and recognition.